 4、Mobilizing students to participate in this experiment initiatively

-The interdisciplinary teacher cooperation is based on the project of “Young Citizens’
+The interdisciplinary teacher cooperation is based on the project “Young Citizens’

 Initiative for Water” (YCIFW).
-The aim is foster students’ analytical and observed ability and the social sense of responsibility by the interdisciplinary approaches.
-Students’ participating positively will contribute to foster Students’ environmental consciousness.
+The aim is foster students’ analytical and observed ability and a social sense of responsibility through interdisciplinary approaches.
+Students participating positively will contribute to fostering Students’ environmental consciousness.
 Students aren’t passive to accept experts’ knowledge when they are active explorers.
-(Steinberg, S. R. & Kincheloe, J. L. 1998).There, students’ participating positively is voluntary.
+(Steinberg, S. R. & Kincheloe, J. L. 1998).There, students participating positively is voluntary.
 “Initiative is the process of individual inner growth and self-moral judgments.
-Piaget thought when students are in activities, they will initiatively develop their knowledge and moral.”
-(Xu, 2000) Thus, in students’ activities, it is the most important thing for us to mobilize students’ initiatively into action.
+Piaget thought when students are in activities, they will initiatively develop their knowledge and morals.”
+(Xu, 2000) Thus, in students’ activities, it is the most important thing for us to mobilize students initiatively into action.

-There are two important ways for students: “the question method”, which based on students’ observation and “the inquiring method”, which based on students’ experiences that have had.
+There are two important ways for students: “the question method”, which is based on students’ observation, and “the inquiring method”, which is based on students’ experiences that have had.

 Students using “the question method ” explored some themes: